Physics Lecture Notes

 Tensor Products

-If \(\mathrm{d}x^\mu\) and \(\mathrm{d}x^\nu\) are covectors, their tensor product defines a bilinear functional acting on two vectors, \[ (\mathrm{d}x^\mu \otimes \mathrm{d}x^\nu)(v,u) = \mathrm{d}x^\mu(v)\, \mathrm{d}x^\nu(u). \] In other words, the tensor product takes two vectors as input and produces a number.
-The result is obtained by evaluating each covector on one of the vectors and multiplying the two numbers.
+If \(\mathrm{d}x^\mu\) and \(\mathrm{d}x^\nu\) are covectors, their tensor product defines a bilinear map acting on two vectors: \[ (\mathrm{d}x^\mu \otimes \mathrm{d}x^\nu)(v,u) = \mathrm{d}x^\mu(v)\, \mathrm{d}x^\nu(u). \] That is, each covector acts on one of the input vectors, and the results are multiplied, producing a real number.

 Exercises

-Show that the tensor \[ \mathrm{d}x^0\otimes \mathrm{d}x^1 + \mathrm{d}x^1\otimes \mathrm{d}x^0 \] cannot be written as a single tensor product of two covectors.
+3. Show that the tensor \[\mathrm{d}x^0 \otimes \mathrm{d}x^1 + \mathrm{d}x^1 \otimes \mathrm{d}x^0\] cannot be written as a single tensor product of two covectors.

-If \(\dim V = n\), show that the space of rank-two covariant tensors has dimension \(n^2\).
+4. If \(\dim \mathbb{V} = n\), show that the space of rank-two covariant tensors has dimension \(n^2\).

 Symmetric and Antisymmetric Tensors

-Consider a rank-two tensor constructed from covectors.
-Given a tensor \(T_{\mu\nu}\), we can define its symmetric and antisymmetric components as \[ \begin{align} T_{(\mu\nu)} &= \frac12 \left(T_{\mu\nu} + T_{\nu\mu}\right), \\ T_{[\mu\nu]} &= \frac12 \left(T_{\mu\nu} - T_{\nu\mu}\right). \end{align} \]
+Consider a rank-two covariant tensor \(T_{\mu\nu}\).
+Its symmetric and antisymmetric components are defined as \[ \begin{align} T_{(\mu\nu)} &= \frac12 \left(T_{\mu\nu} + T_{\nu\mu}\right), \\ T_{[\mu\nu]} &= \frac12 \left(T_{\mu\nu} - T_{\nu\mu}\right). \end{align} \]

-Any tensor can be written as the sum of these two pieces, \[ T_{\mu\nu} = T_{(\mu\nu)} + T_{[\mu\nu]} . \]
+Any tensor can be uniquely written as the sum of these two parts, \[ T_{\mu\nu} = T_{(\mu\nu)} + T_{[\mu\nu]}. \]

 Exercises

-1. Show that the symmetric and antisymmetric projections satisfy \[ T_{(\mu\nu)}R^{[\mu\nu]} = 0 . \]
+1. Show that the symmetric and antisymmetric projections are orthogonal in the sense that \[T_{(\mu\nu)} R^{[\mu\nu]} = 0.\]

-2. Show that the number of independent components of a symmetric tensor in \(n\) dimensions is \[ \frac{n(n+1)}{2}. \]
+2. Show that the number of independent components of a symmetric tensor in \(n\) dimensions is \[\frac{n(n+1)}{2}.\]

-3. Show that the number of independent components of an antisymmetric tensor in \(n\) dimensions is \[ \frac{n(n-1)}{2}. \]
+3. Show that the number of independent components of an antisymmetric tensor in \(n\) dimensions is \[\frac{n(n-1)}{2}.\]

 Antisymmetric Products and Linear Independence